OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-16.md

 ## Romans 16:24

-[The grace of our Lord Jesus Christ be with you all.
-Amen]
+[May the grace of our Lord Jesus Christ be with you all.]

 ## Romans 16:25